aschoerk/GoMemDb/README.md

 ** need to keep track of changed records during transaction -> not necessary, use handling of postgres here
 * Transactions plus MVCC plus Multiuser-Capability <-- done on module - level ** need to implement the sql-statements (BEGIN, COMMIT, ROLLBACK, SET AUTOCOMMIT, SET ROLLBACKONLY) to be able to control transactions via statements <<- started
-* Backing of Memory-Changes via persistent storage
 * AGGREGATE FUNCTIONS
+* AGGREGATE FUNCTIONS distinct_all
-* GROUP BY
+* GROUP BY (expressions, attributes) not aliases, not select list indexes
 * HAVING
+* LIMIT, OFFSET
+* Subselects
 * NULL handling
 * JOINS
 * SAVEPOINTs
+* ORDER BY expressions
+* Backing of Memory-Changes via persistent storage

 ### Next issues